 There's a likely reason that the taste of oroju is compared to grappa.
 Both liquors are made from grapes and the remnants of grapes including stems and seeds.
 Grappa is known to have a taste like soured plums with a honey twist.
 It's often pretty sweet, where orujo is a stronger alcohol taste that is a bit sourer.

 What Is Orujo Made From?

-Once the grapes are crushed, the orujos or residue of the grapes can be used to produce the liqueur of the same name.
+Orujo’s basic ingredient is the residue from wine production, from which it also gets its name.
+Once the grapes are crushed, the orujos can be used to produce the liqueur.
 The grape skins, seeds, and stalks are fermented in open vats and then distilled.
-Stills, called alambiques, alquitaras or potas are traditionally large copper kettles that are heated over an open fire, while a poteiro (orujo distiller) watches over his brew.
+Stills, called alambiques, alquitaras, or potas are traditionally large copper kettles that are heated over an open fire, while a poteiro (orujo distiller) watches over his brew.
 The distilling process in the alambiques takes 6 hours or more.
 The copper stills used by Galicians for centuries are thought to have been brought to the Iberian peninsula by the Arabs.
 It should be noted that alcohol distilled in this old-fashioned way can contain harmful alcohol and oils and is best left to the experts.

 Orujo is commonly compared to grappa, which has a slightly sour and sweet taste, with a plum-like or grape-like flavor.
 It's quite a strong alcohol and can also have herbal notes and even a sinus-clearing strength to it.

 Since the 17th century, Galicians have made orujo on their farms and take great pride in their liqueur, with each family carefully guarding their own secret recipe.
 There are now over 20 commercial producers of orujo within La Denominación Específica Orujo de Galicia, which is a local certification group that was formed in 1989.
 To be certified as a commercial producer of orujo, a producer must register through the group and undergo inspections and tastings.